whalebone/wb-docs/en/local_resolver.rst

 .. image:: ./img/security-policies.gif
    :align: center

-* **Whitelist**
+* **Allow List**

   * Domains that won't be blocked at any time (higher priority has only **Blacklist**)
-  * The whitelist is applied to the domain and all of the subdomains, e.g.: whitelisted domain ``whalebone.io`` will also whitelist ``docs.whalebone.io``, but not vice versa
+  * The allow list is applied to the domain and all of the subdomains, e.g.: allowed domain ``whalebone.io`` will also allow ``docs.whalebone.io``, but not vice versa
-  * The list can be configured on the `Blacklist/ Whitelist` tab
+  * The list can be configured on the `Allow / Deny List` tab

-* **Blacklist**
+* **Deny List**

   * Domains that will be blocked at all times
-  * The blacklist is applied to the domain and all of the subdomains, e.g.: blacklisted domain ``malware.ninja`` will also blacklist ``super.malware.ninja``, but not vice versa
+  * The deny list is applied to the domain and all of the subdomains, e.g.: denied domain ``malware.ninja`` will also deny ``super.malware.ninja``, but not vice versa
-  * The list can be configured on the `Blacklist/ Whitelist` tab.
+  * The list can be configured on the `Allow / Deny List` tab.

 .. image:: ./img/whitelist.gif
    :align: center

-.. warning:: After creating a blacklist or a whitelist, it should be assigned to the specific security policy, or else the changes will not take effect.
+.. warning:: After creating an allow or deny list, it should be assigned to the specific security policy, or else the changes will not take effect.

 .. note:: Changes will be applied to the resolvers in approx. 2-3 minutes.
 Saved configuration is used during preparation of the threat data package for the resolvers that download and apply those packages at regular intervals.